fsprojects/FSharp.TypeProviders.SDK/README.md

 2. First switch to use .NET SDK project files, compiling them with `msbuild`

 3. Update to the latest ProvidedTypes.fs/fsi from this project

    * If making a generative type provider, check your `isErased` flags and use of `ProvidedAssembly` fragments, see [this example](https://github.com/dsyme/FSharp.TypeProviders.SDK/blob/36b9f59c8f25d93adc11851affbcf71fcf671ef1/examples/BasicProvider.DesignTime/BasicProvider.Provider.fs#L68)

    * If your TPDTC contains a copy of your TPRTC implementation then use [`assemblyReplacementMap`](https://github.com/dsyme/FSharp.TypeProviders.SDK/blob/36b9f59c8f25d93adc11851affbcf71fcf671ef1/examples/BasicProvider.DesignTime/BasicProvider.Provider.fs#L12)

 4. Work out how much your TPRTC (runtime component) depends on .NET Framework by string to target `netstandard2.0`.
 You may need to use different package references to try this.

    * If your TPRTC **fundamentally** depends on .NET Framework, then you will not be able to use your type provider within projects targeting .NET Core or .NET Standard.
 Keep targeting your TPRTC at .NET Framework.

    * If your TPRTC **partially** depends on .NET Framework, then multi-target the TPRTC to `net45;netstandard2.0` and use `#if NETSTANDARD2_0`

    * If your TPRTC **doesn't** depend on .NET Framework, then target the TPRTC to `netstandard2.0`

-5. Work out how much of a dependency your TPDTC has:
+5. Work out how much of a dependency your TPDTC has on .NET Framework:

    * If the compile-time computations performed by your TPDTC **fundamentally** depend on .NET Framework, then your type provider will not be usable with the .NET SDK toolchain without using [the workaround](https://github.com/Microsoft/visualfsharp/issues/3303))

    * If the TPDTC **partially** depends on .NET Framework, then multi-target the TPDTC to `net45;netstandard2.0` and use `#if NETSTANDARD2_0`

-  * If the TPDTC **doesn't** depend on .NET Framework, then target the TPDTC to `netstandard2.0` Beware that your TPDTC might have a **false** dependency induced by including a copy of the TPRTC source code into the TPDTC (which is generally a good technique).
-It is likely such a dependency can be removed by selectively stubbing out runtime code using a `IS_DESIGNTIME` define
+   * If the TPDTC **doesn't** depend on .NET Framework, then target the TPDTC to `netstandard2.0`

+   Beware that your TPDTC might have a **false** dependency induced by including a copy of the TPRTC source code into the TPDTC (which is generally a good technique).
+It is likely such a dependency can be removed by selectively stubbing out runtime code using a `IS_DESIGNTIME` define.
+The TPDTC only needs access to an "API" that has the same logical shape as the TPRTC in order to generate code and types.
+That "API" is then translated to match the targret references assemblies in an actual compilation.

 7. Modify your project to copy the design-time DLLs into the right place, e.g. see [this example](https://github.com/dsyme/FSharp.TypeProviders.SDK/blob/36b9f59c8f25d93adc11851affbcf71fcf671ef1/examples/BasicProvider/BasicProvider.fsproj#L16)